-In addition, you can read the Faculty of Humanities policy on plagiarism here:
+In addition, you can view a UJ Library presentation on what plagiarism is and how to avoid it here:

 NB: The duty to understand what plagiarism is and how to avoid it falls upon you, the student.

 3. Research Proposals